garthmortensen/certifications/readme.md

 # About

-Why the certifications?
-I enjoy them.
-For me, they provide a structured platform from which I can build additional knowledge from, and even I might know much of the material, they fill in gaps and provide supplementary info.
+Because I like them.
+They give me a structured base to build on, fill in gaps, and sometimes add depth to what I already know.

 * AWS Cloud Practitioner
 * Google Analytics